 Transferability of Awards: Under the 2020 Plan, ISOs may be exercised during the participant's lifetime only by the participant and may not be assigned or transferred, other than pursuant to the laws of descent and distribution following the participant's death.
 All other awards generally are subject to the same limitations on transferability as ISOs.
-The Compensation Committee may structure awards to allow the participant to assign the award, in whole or in part, during the participant's lifetime to one or more immediate family members or to a trust established exclusively for the participant and/or such immediate family members, to the extent such assignment is in connection with the participant's estate plan or pursuant to a domestic relations order.
+The Compensation Committee may structure awards to allow the participant to assign the award, in whole or in part, during the participant and/or such immediate family members, to the extent such assignment is in connection with the participant's estate plan or pursuant to a domestic relations order.